Head of the Laboratory of Experimental Ecology

 Research Associate, University of Oxford

-I am interested in ecology of interactions between insects and their parasites and in processes which structure complex natural networks of these interactions.
-I want to build a bridge between field community ecology and typical laboratory experiments with single interactions to allow deep mechanistic understanding of complex food webs.
+I am interested in ecology and evolution of interactions between insects and their parasites and in processes which govern dynamics of complex natural networks of these interactions.
+I'm building a bridge between field community ecology and typical laboratory experiments with single interactions to allow deep mechanistic understanding of complex food webs.

 Molecular Lab Manager